julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, June 16, 2025.
+Tuesday, June 17, 2025.
 Quote of the day:

-> "Whatever words we utter should be chosen with care for people will hear them and be influenced by them for good or ill." - Buddha
+> "Can you imagine what I would do if I could do all I can?" - Sun Tzu